marvin255/jwt/README.md

 $signer = new RsaSha512Signer($publicKey, $privateKey);

 $constraints = [
-    new ExpirationConstraint(3), // checks that token is not expired with 3s leeway new NotBeforeConstraint(3), // checks nbf header with 3s leeway new AudienceConstraint('my_service'), // checks that token was issued for this service new SignatureConstraint($signer), //checks signature ];
+    new ExpirationConstraint(3),          // checks that token is not expired with 3s leeway new NotBeforeConstraint(3),           // checks nbf header with 3s leeway new AudienceConstraint('my_service'), // checks that token was issued for this service new SignatureConstraint($signer),     // checks signature ];

 $res = JwtFactory::validator()->validate($token, $constraints);